nightscout/AndroidAPS/README-Combo.md

   Roche sends out Smartpix devices and the configuration software free of charge to their customers upon request.
-- A compatible phone: An Android phone with a phone running LineageOS 14.1 (formerly CyanogenMod) or Android 8.1 (Oreo)
+- A compatible phone: An Android phone with a phone running LineageOS 14.1 (formerly CyanogenMod) or Android 8.1 (Oreo) If the daily-driver phone wich wnated to be used can not fullfill the LineageOS or Android requirement, an other way could be tryed, but with no gurantee (see here: https://github.com/gregorybel/combo-pairing/blob/master/README.md
 - To build AndroidAPS with Combo support you need the latest Android Studio 3 version

 Limitations: